Do Go On - 314 - The Oak Island Mystery

 So what we'll do is make it impossible to get to.

-Yeah, impossibler.
+Yeah, impossible.

-We'll make it impossibler.
+We'll make it impossible.

-Yeah, even more impossibler.
+Yeah, even more impossibleer.

-That's one theory, that all of that happened.
+That all of that happened.

 That's one theory.